-☐ Begin the installation of the clear parts by gluing the pilot's windscreen (L101) onto the cowl.
+Begin the installation of the clear parts by gluing the pilot's windscreen (K100) onto the cowl.
 Remember to use your non-crazing glue.
+Go slowly and be certain that the telescopic sight fits correctly into the windscreen slot.

 Closed Position: